azarboon/ai-powered-cdk-best-practices/README.md

 # Reference Application to Enhance AI-Powered Serverless Development

 Providing a [reference application](https://martinfowler.com/articles/pushing-ai-autonomy.html) is an effective way to enhance the quality of coding assistance.
-This project is designed to serve as such a reference, demonstrating best practices for developing serverless applications with AWS CDK in TypeScript.
-Reference applications are particularly important given that AWS CDK documentation and its sample projects can become outdated.
-For instance, at the time of writing, the official CDK documentation offers only [one example](https://github.com/cdklabs/aws-cdk-testing-examples/) for testing CDK applications, which was last maintained more than two years ago and still uses AWS CDK v1.
-This project aims to address these gaps by providing an up-to-date, practical resource.
+Given the poor quality of AWS’s sample projects\*, this project is designed to serve as such a reference, demonstrating best practices for developing serverless applications with AWS CDK in TypeScript.

-Its configurations are intended to be reusable across other applications, regardless of business logic—enabling users to adopt proven TypeScript configurations, AI integration contexts, automated tests, security checks, and other best-practice project settings.
+This project’s configurations are based on best practices and are intended to be reusable across other applications, regardless of business logic.
+For example, some CDK best practices are embedded in the TypeScript rules and unit tests and can be easily applied to other projects with minor tweaks.
+Users can reuse the TypeScript and ESLint configurations, AI integration contexts, automated tests, security checks, and other settings from this project for their own use.

 The app monitors changes in a GitHub repository (configurable in `.env` file), parsing and filtering commit content, and notifying the user of detected differences.
 The business logic is intentionally simple.
 The emphasis is on robust application- and project-level practices, such as automated code quality enforcement and AI-assisted tooling integration, rather than on optimizing the specific business logic.

 The boilerplate integrates agentic coders (here, Amazon Q CLI Developer) with AWS Model Context Protocol (MCP) servers, but it can be adapted for other coding agents or MCP implementations.
 Development rules for the AI assistant are defined in `.amazonq/rules/PROJECT_RULES.md` to ensure consistent, secure, and high-quality outputs following best practices.
 While these contexts and configurations are not perfect and continue to evolve, they are designed for reuse in other projects.

+\*: Reference applications are particularly important given that AWS CDK documentation and its sample projects can become outdated.
+For instance, at the time of writing, the official CDK documentation offers only [one example](https://github.com/cdklabs/aws-cdk-testing-examples/) for testing CDK applications, which was last maintained more than two years ago and still uses AWS CDK v1.
+This project aims to address these gaps by providing an up-to-date, practical resource.

 <!--
 @azarboon: test by creating and changing a new file, than just README.